architmadankar/facial-attendance-JTP/steps.md

 to communicate with nodejs i will need flask api, and the whole app needs to be in flask

-the api will contain a dashboard, admin, video_url, users, attendance
+the api will contain a dashboard, admin, video_url=user device camera, users, attendance

 stuck in installing dlib C++ lib